“Everything was worth a trial, just to see. Picasso had the curiosity of the juggler seeking the ball best suited to his hand.”

 “You get the right guys to play the right thing at the right time and you got a motherfucker.
 You got everything you need.”

 Drawing parallels between the careers of Miles Davis and Picasso is hardly new.
 Alpha-males run a very real risk of all looking alike, but being a creative heavyweight helps you stand out among the curmudgeonly crowd.
 Where Picasso would lean heavily on the women he juggled in his life for inspiration, Miles Davis would routinely surround himself with young cutting edge musicians to progress stylistically and maintain his relevance, especially in the rapidly evolving musical landscape of the mid- to late-sixties.
 In the face of avant-garde innovations pioneered by Ornette Coleman and Cecil Taylor that he could not relate to and was never too keen on, Davis by comparison appeared to be running out of steam and was becoming increasingly frustrated by his inability to “get the right guys”.
-John Coltrane quit his band after the infamous 1960 European tour to focus on his own direction creating a void for Miles that was nearly impossible to fill, and when his rhythm section deserted him to form the Wynton Kelly Trio soon after, Miles Davis faced the daunting task of a total rebuild.
+John Coltrane quit his band after the infamous 1960 European tour to focus on his own direction creating a void for Miles that was nearly impossible to fill.
+When his rhythm section deserted him soon after to form the Wynton Kelly Trio, Miles Davis faced the daunting task of a total rebuild.

 For Seven Steps To Heaven (1963) Ron Carter filled in on bass and the brilliant seventeen year-old drummer Tony Williams was poached from Jackie McLean’s line-up for half the album’s tracks alongside up-and-coming superstar pianist Herbie Hancock.
 The three musicians were offered a permanent gig in the quintet, at that time also featuring saxophonist George Coleman.
 This unit can be heard on the excellent live albums My Funny Valentine and “Four” & More assembled from the same February 12, 1964 concert.
 The brash and possibly over-confident Tony Williams, who had performed on the seminal avant-garde recordings Evolution (1963) by trombonist Grachan Moncur III, Jackie McLean’s One Step Beyond (1963), Andrew Hill’s Point Of Departure (1964), and Out To Lunch!
 (1964) by Eric Dolphy, was unhappy playing in the band with George Coleman who he reasoned coloured too safely within the lines and urged Miles to replace him with someone more challenging.